lean-dojo/LeanCopilot/README.md

 In principle, it is possible to run any model using Lean Copilot through `ExternalGenerator` or `ExternalEncoder` (examples in [ModelAPIs.lean](LeanCopilotTests/ModelAPIs.lean)).
 To use a model, you need to wrap it properly to expose the APIs in [external_model_api.yaml](./external_model_api.yaml).
 As an example, we provide a [Python API server](./python) and use it to run a few models, including [llmstep-mathlib4-pythia2.8b](https://huggingface.co/wellecks/llmstep-mathlib4-pythia2.8b).

-### Tactic APIs

-* Examples in [TacticSuggestions.lean](LeanCopilotTests/TacticSuggestions.lean) showcase how to configure `suggest_tactics`, e.g., to use different models or generate different numbers of tactics.
-* Examples in [ProofSearch.lean](LeanCopilotTests/ProofSearch.lean) showcase how to configure the proof search using options provided by [aesop](https://github.com/leanprover-community/aesop).
-* Examples in [ProofSearch.lean](LeanCopilotTests/ProofSearch.lean) showcase how to set the number of retrieved premises for `select_premises`.

 ### Caveats